ansipes/mejo-187/content/project/four.md

 ## The Layout

-This will be a single-page web page, hosted on your server as a branch off of your main portfolio (e.g., www.yourname.com/project4).
-As such, the style should be consistent with brand you established in your WordPress portfolio (project 3), and it should feature the same logo that you used in that site.
 The app must be responsive, using the CSS methods we've discussed.
 Please consider this when planning your interactive graphic; it must look good on both desktop and mobile.
 This may require using a different layout for your interactive in different viewports.
 I will pay attention to your responsive code (or lack thereof) when assessing the design.

 All of the content in the interactive dashboard should be available to the user without going to a new page.
 You will have links to your outside sources, of course, but the list of sources should not be put in a separate HTML page; it should appear in a lightbox or other modal window when the user clicks on the “Sources” object.